caeliusapientia/alx-system_engineering-devops/0x00-shell_basics/README.md

 14. **13-symbolic_link**: Creates a symbolic link named "__ls__" in the current directory, pointing to /bin/ls.

 15. **14-copy_html**: Copies HTML files from the current directory to the parent directory, only if they don't exist in the parent directory or are newer.

-Feel free to explore and run these scripts for various tasks!